 At the completion of the ECU PA Program, students are awarded a Master's of Science Degree in Physician Assistant.

-ECU PA Studies accepts students from North Carolina, Virginia, South Carolina, Tennessee, and Georgia.
+ECU PA Studies accepts students from North Carolina, Virginia, South Carolina, Tennessee, Georgia and Washington DC.
 You must be a resident and have a permanent address in one of these states at the time of application and admission to the program.
 If you or your spouse is active military and stationed in NC during application and admission, then you can request a waiver from firstname.lastname@example.org.

 The Central Application Service for Physician Assistants (CASPA) application is the only option to apply to the ECU PA Program.